 Distracted driving comes in many forms, but some are more common than others.
 Some of the most prevalent forms of distracted driving in Georgia include:

 Distracted driving activities like texting, cell phone use, and even applying makeup led to 391,000 injuries in 2015.
 Victims of these accidents may be able to collect damages from an at-fault driver to compensate for their losses.

 Distracted driving cases can be difficult to navigate on one’s own.
 For example, proving someone was texting or using a cell phone at the time of a crash often requires a subpoena of the phone company, which requires a lawyer’s assistance.
 This is just one way that an attorney can help you obtain fair compensation for another driver’s negligence.
-If you or a loved one sustained injuries in a car accident and believe that a distracted driver may be responsible, contact the Savannah attorneys at Butler Wooten and Peak LLP today to schedule a free review of your legal options.
+If you or a loved one sustained injuries in a car accident and believe that a distracted driver may be responsible, contact the Savannah personal injury lawyers at Butler Prather LLP at (706) 322-1990 today to schedule a free review of your legal options.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.